outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

   - make AI models/graph databases of theoretical physicists opinions so I can suggest these concepts to them

+  - search ideas:
+      - inferring useful search filters based on customer usage history & intent
         - linked searches/user data with type/intent identification - if they are in a location with a certain pathogen and they search for cleaners, theyre probably trying to clean that pathogen so cleaners should be specific or at least an optional search results set should be linked to
+      - automated attribute extraction/addition to search as a filter
+      - search results as graphs: variables entered in search to display relationships found in data or graph images or graphetized articles
+      - processed (aggregated) results - find the average/combined or plain language definition when searching for a definition
+      - predicting what questions theyll ask next and adding those search results (or a summary) on the side
+      - intent-based search guidance:
+        - usually people who search for an answer are studying for a test, so additional widgets like suggested content could include snapshots of/links to: 'study guides', 'summaries', 'tutorials'
+        - people searching for recipes are hosting a party & cooking other things, so suggested content could include snapshots of/links to: 'flavor graphs'
+        - people searching for symptoms are trying to diagnose themselves or someone else, so suggested content could include links to diagnostic tools or graphs of symptom set frequency for conditions

   - shared custom meaning/dictionary maps so communication can be queries on their shared custom dictionary map - or a common map where queries specify pattern & sub-set to apply pattern to, and sub-sets are rotated